-Recycled water (also called reclaimed water) is treated wastewater that is safe to use to irrigate landscaping, certain crops, parks, schools, golf courses, and for various commercial and industrial uses.
-The purple pipe system is a safe way to reuse our most precious resource – water.
-It also protects our water supply against drought.
+Recycled water (also called reclaimed water) is treated wastewater that is used throughout California and many other states and countries to safely irrigate landscaping, certain crops, parks, schools, golf courses, and roadway medians and is used for other commercial and industrial purposes.
+Recycled water is a safe way to reuse this precious resource and save drinking water for drinking, which increases the overall supply of available water.
+Watch our video below.

 We like your spirit, but for now, the answer is no. Recycled water operates on a separate system from drinking water.
 As a result, new pipes need to be installed to deliver the recycled water.
 Installing new piping to all homes would be expensive.
 Therefore, it makes more sense for users with the largest irrigation needs, such as parks, golf courses, and greenbelts to receive recycled water.